James A. Evans: Early life and career

 Evans was born on February 3, 1827, in Dover, England.
-His brother John A. Evans, jr. born in 1852 in Pennsylvania, was also a civil engineer.
+His brother John A. Evans Jr., born in 1852 in Pennsylvania, was also a civil engineer.

-In 1872, Evans then living in San Diego, California married Jessie Hunt Henriques (1846-1930) in Ann Arbor, Michigan, a descendant of Edward Howell.
-They had one child, Percy Henriques Evans (1873-1964).

 Union Pacific Railroad

 Evans was a division engineer and superintendent of construction in the building of the first transcontinental railway, the Union Pacific Railroad (UPRR) for 1863 thru 1869.
-In the summer of 1863, UPRR president Thomas C. Durant hired Evans along with J.E.
-House, Samuel B Reed, Percy T Brown and Ogden Edwards for conducting engineering surveys for a possible route to Salt Lake, Utah.
-Evans was responsible for the Green River to the eastern base of the Black Hills (now known as the Laramie Mountains) segment of the proposed route, a distance of almost 400 miles thru present-day Rawlins, Medicine Bow, Laramie and Cheyenne, Wyoming.
-The main challenge for Evans was crossing the continental divide between the latter two cities.
+In the summer of 1863, UPRR president Thomas C. Durant hired Evans—along with J.E.
+House, Samuel B Reed, Percy T. "P.T."
+Browne, and Ogden Edwards—to survey a possible route to Salt Lake, Utah.
+Evans was responsible for the segment of the route from the Green River to the eastern base of the Black Hills (now known as the Laramie Mountains), a distance of almost 400 miles through present-day Rawlins, Medicine Bow, Laramie and Cheyenne, Wyoming.
+Evans' main challenge was crossing the continental divide between Laramie and Cheyenne.

-In 1867, Evans had a survey party with an engineering assistant named L. L. Hills, working just east of Cheyenne was killed by a band of Arapaho on June 18, 1867.
-Percy T. Browne ("P. T. Browne") was shot by a band of Sioux warriors and died at LaClede Station also in June 1867.
+In 1867, Evans had a survey party working just east of Cheyenne with an engineering assistant named L. L. Hills who was killed by a band of Arapaho on June 18.
+Browne was shot by a band of Sioux warriors and died at LaClede Station in June 1867.

-Evans also worked on the Texas & Pacific Railroad, the Denver, South Park and Pacific Railroad, and other western railroad lines.
+Evans also worked on the Texas & Pacific Railroad; the Denver, South Park and Pacific Railroad; and other western railroad lines.